Kenya Unveils Plans For Nationwide E-Bike Scheme

 “This launch also supports our global efforts to become a zero-emissions platform by 2040,” Frans Hiemstra, Uber's regional general manager for the Middle East and Africa, said in a statement.

-According to the World Bank, the boda boda sector in Kenya employs over 1.5 million young people and contributes about 202 billion Kenyan shillings ($1.4 billion) to the economy each year, the Uber statement said.
+According to the World Bank, the boda boda sector in Kenya employs over 1.5mn young people and contributes about 202bn Kenyan shillings ($1.4bn) to the economy each year, the Uber statement said.

-Kenya's government has said it is aiming for five percent of all registered vehicles to be electric-powered by 2030.

-Currently, the number of registered electric vehicles (EVs) accounts for less than one per cent of the total 4.4 million registered vehicles, according to government figures.